dlundgren/ansible-plugins/README.md

 # Lookup plugins

+### custom_password

+This is a modified version of the password lookup plugin from Ansible that allows custom paths to be used.

+This is the only included file licensed under the GPLv3.

 ### available_file_content

 Use this when you need the content out of the first available file in a list.